A Look at Harry Styles' Special Bond With Stevie Nicks

 They started with his "Two Ghosts," then sang "Landslide," and concluded with Nicks' "Leather and Lace," Styles seamlessly covering Don Henley's half of the lyrics.
 As she sang, he bowed down accordingly, calling her "the queen of everything."

 "I'm pretty sure that this was going to be up there with one of the best nights of my life," Styles said.
+And in all honesty, singing "Landslide" during soundcheck together "was even cooler for me than the show—just me and her, in an empty Troubadour," he told Rolling Stone.
+(They reunited this past August to perform their now signature duet at a VIP Gucci event in Rome as well.)

 Naturally, Styles was also among the artists who performed at the 2018 MusiCares Person of the Year concert honoring Fleetwood Mac, joining the band on a rendition of "The Chain."
 And by 2019, Nicks wasn't just at the parties, she was being consulted on the product, too.